desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

 Which is incorrect.

-To see why, notice that right-shifting an odd number means we lose any information that was in the least significant (rightmost) bit as it drops off the end after the shift:
+To see why, observe that every odd number has a 1 as its least significant bit (right-most), conversely every even number has a 0 as its least significant bit.
+Notice that when we right-shift a number we lose any information that was in the least significant bit as it drops off the end after the shift:

 \\[ \\begin{aligned}
 17\_{\text{base} 10} \gg 1 &\to 10001\_{\text{base} 2} \gg 1 \\\\